CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/UploadingFiles/_index.md

 ![image](/images/74.1.PNG)

 In the menu you will see a selection box labeled `Mode`.
-Inside there are two options, `Planar` and `Dovetail`
+Inside there are two options, `Planar` and `Dovetail`.

 ##### Planar